jonathangomz/notion_api/example/example.md

 // Send the instance to Notion notion.blocks.append(
   to: 'YOUR_BLOCK_ID',
-  children: childrenA, // or `childrenB` or `childrenC`, any of these will produce the same result.
+  children: childrenA, // or `childrenB`, `childrenC` or `childrenD`, any of these will produce the same result.
 );
 ```